opencog/learn/README-Natural.md

 * **0.5)** Optional but strongly recommended.
 Install system shutdown scripts.
 This will help protect your data in case of an unexpected power loss.
-These scripts, and the instructions for them, are located in the `run/rc.local.shutdown`, `run/rc-local-shutdown.service` and the `run/rc.lxc.shutdown` files.
-You will need to alter these files, and use your own login credentials in place of the generic ones.
+These scripts, and the instructions for them, are located in the `run/manual` directory.
+They need to be adjusted and manually installed.
+Several of them hold login credentials that have to be adjusted.

 * **0.6)** Guile version 3.0 or newer is required.
 Most recent distros include this version.
 Otherwise, guile must be built from